 Hike to Palaeolithic caves

 Across the La Gravina ravine you will find natural Palaeolithic caves, where Monastic settlements and rock churches were built into the rock.
 On this side of the ravine, you can get incredible panoramic views of the Sassi from Belvedere di Murgia Timone.
 It was the location used for the crucification scene in The Passion of the Christ.🤠 You could also hire a local guide through GetYourGuide or Viator to take you around Matera.
 A local's knowledge is the best way to learn more about the city's history and to discover side streets and spots you wouldn't find yourself.
 We like how most tours have free cancellation up to 24 hours in advance.

-Make a romantic dinner back at your Airbnb
+Have a romantic dinner at your cave dwelling

 See what Matera was like in our Italy vlog: